reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-2-config.md

 ## Caching Configuration

 The caching HttpClient inherits all configuration options and parameters of the default non-caching implementation (this includes setting options like timeouts and connection pool sizes).
-For caching specific configuration, you can provide a `CacheConfig` instance to customize behavior.
+For caching-specific configurations, you can provide a `CacheConfig` instance to customize behavior.

 {{% info title="HttpClient Caching Mechanism" %}}
 The HttpClient Cache module integrates caching functionality into HttpClient, mimicking a browser cache for HTTP/1.1 compliance.
 It seamlessly replaces the default client, serving cached requests when possible.
 It follows the *Chain of Responsibility* pattern, ensuring transparent client-server interaction.
 Not only that, but it handles cache validation using conditional GETs and Cache-Control extensions.
 The module adheres to HTTP protocol standards, providing transparent caching proxy capabilities.
 It corrects the requests for protocol compliance, and invalidates the cache entries accordingly.
 It serves the cached responses directly if valid, revalidates if necessary, or fetches from the origin server.
 Furthermore, it examines the responses for cacheability, stored if applicable, or directly returned if too large.
 The caching mechanism operates within the request execution pipeline, augmenting HttpClient's functionality without altering its core implementation.